Huegoxaga/notes/theory/ml.md

 - It was first introduced in 1980s, it was getting popular recently only becase the improved stroage and computing
 - Can be used for both regression and classification tasks.
+- Most Neural Networks are consist of a Feedforward Process and Backpropagation.
+  - FeedForward Process(Nerual Network) uses static mapping as the output only depend on the input and the weights
+  - Going from output to input and finding the better weights for the model using stochastic gradient descent with the chain rule
 - In neural science, each neuron has dedrites(receiver) and axon(transmitter), millions of millions of neuron work together. sigals are passed through synapses.
 - In neural networks, the processing unit is called neuron or node.
 The connection between neuron is also called synapse.
 - Overfitting and Underfitting - Underfitting implys a model that is too simply to make prediction, Overfitting implys a model that is learning too hard from the train data and too complicated to effectively and correctly make prediction.